10 days of horror: The killings that stunned small-town Pennsylvania

 Antonio Dinardo pays 10 percent of his son's $1 million bail in cash, setting Dinardo free.

-About 50 local, state and federal law enforcement officers search the family's farmland for the missing men, according to Bucks County District Attorney Weintraub, who describes the effort as "all hands on deck."
+About 50 local, state and federal law enforcement officers search the family's farmland for the missing men, according to Weintraub, who describes the effort as "all hands on deck."

 Overhead video of the scene shows construction equipment and several makeshift tents shielding a team of investigators digging for evidence.